-Be honest, do you know how happy you are?
+Be honest, do you really know how happy you are?

-We ALL want to BE happy and more importantly, if we could be granted one wish for our children, it would be to be happy.
+We ALL want to BE happy and more importantly, if you could be granted one wish for your children, it would be for them to be happy, right?

 (This post may contain affiliate links, view our disclosure policy for details.)